juanpc2018/-SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem/README.md

 ```
 -----

 P.D.
-10 seconds can work for 18TB hdds, but... its on the edge.
+10 seconds can work for 18TB hdd, but... its on the edge.
-20TB would require more,
+20TB could require more,
 and brand to brand differences.

 -----